-But let’s be clear: shedding still happens, especially with their thick, triple-layered coat.
-The misconception that they don’t shed at all is just that a myth.
+However, we must be explicit: shedding remains, and more so in their case, with their large triple-layered coat.
+The myth that they do not shed at all is a mere myth.

 Key Point: Siberians are low-allergen, not non-shedding.